Are you wrestling with the complexity of different types of performance management in your organisation? You are not alone – many are.

 To improve how performance is managed in your organisation, it helps to understand which management problems you are trying to solve and the complex mix of performance management approaches.
+The various types of performance management solve different problems.

 The problem with much performance management thinking